 Sigma introduced the 45mm f/2.8 DG DN lens last year for Sony E-mount and Leica L-mount cameras.
+It is part of their Contemporary line of lenses.
 Sigma had four goals when designing this lens: small size, high optical performance, a short minimum focus distance, and exceptional build quality.
 I believe they succeeded on all counts and deliver excellent image quality and performance in a very compact AF lens.
 Let’s look at how they managed all of these goals to produce a uniquely modern lens with classic rendering.

-It all started when I purchased a pre-owned Leica SL (Typ 601).
-My idea was to utilize small M-mount lenses (that I already owned) on a more modern, digital platform than my Leica M4-P. Reports were that the Leica SL excelled with M glass and offered focus aids like peaking and zoom (something I had no experience with).
-All was going well with the camera and manual-focus lenses, but I felt I might be missing out on some of the capabilities of this modern mirrorless marvel.
+It all started when I purchased a Leica SL (Typ 601).
+My goal was to utilize small M-mount lenses (that I already owned) on a more modern, digital platform than my Leica M4-P. Reports were that the Leica SL excelled with M glass, with the added benefit of focus aids like peaking and zoom.
+All was going well with the camera and my manual-focus lenses, but I felt like I might be missing out on some of the capabilities of this modern mirrorless marvel.
 So along came the most compact L-Mount prime I could find, the Sigma 45mm f/2.8 DG DN.

 As for its relative lack of speed at f/2.8, I answer two-fold: The modern EVF cameras this lens is designed for already have a bright viewfinder experience.
 Gone are the days of needing a faster lens to create a brighter image to facilitate manual focusing.
 Also, without film’s fixed-ISO, f/2.8 is rarely a problem.
-Photojournalists live and die by their f/2.8 zooms.
+Photojournalists live and die by their f/2.8 zooms, as did I for many years shooting social and corporate events.
 So, plenty fast and practical for me.

-A frequent complaint about this lens is a lack of sharpness (at f/2.8).
+A frequent complaint about this lens is a lack of sharpness at f/2.8.
 According to Sigma, design emphasis was placed on producing “exceptionally beautiful bokeh” over wide-open sharpness.
-Stopping down to f/5.6 reportedly equals their Art lens line.
+Stopping down to f/5.6 reportedly yields sharpness and contrast equal to their Art lens line.
 Focus on the image below, shot wide-open, was on the trolley sign:

 Sigma 45mm at f/2.8

 Another “feature” of the lens, related to perceived sharpness, is what appears as a veiling haze when shot wide-open and focused closely.
-Note the top left edge of the street sign below.
-This haze disappears as one stops down the lens and sharpness improves greatly.
-Sigma goes into great detail on how they harnessed spherical aberrations in this fascinating behind-the-scenes design article https://www.sigma-sein.com/en/ohsone/45mm-f2-8-dg-dn-contemporary/
+Note the “glow” of the street sign below and prominent vignetting.
+This haze disappears as one stops down and sharpness improves greatly.
+Sigma goes into great detail on how they harnessed spherical aberrations in this fascinating behind-the-scenes article explaining the lens design process, https://www.sigma-sein.com/en/ohsone/45mm-f2-8-dg-dn-contemporary/

 Full frame vs. crop shot at f/2.8

 Admittedly, I’m not normally a pixel-peeper or an optical expert.
-I rarely dissect lens performance by scrolling about at 100% on a color-corrected monitor.
+I rarely dissect lens performance by scrolling around at 100% on a color-corrected monitor.
 Nor do I pay any attention to MTF charts.
 But this once, I thought it might be interesting to proceed a little more scientifically and compare the Sigma with adapted Zeiss and Leica M lenses that I already owned.
-This involved a tripod 🙂

-The following images were taken at approximately 3 meters, focusing on this speed limit sign.
+The following images were taken from a tripod at approximately 3 meters, wide-open, focusing on the speed limit sign.
 I compared the Sigma 45mm, with a Zeiss Planar 50mm f/2 ZM and a Leica Summarit-M 35mm f/2.5 with some surprising results.
-Since these lenses offer similar angles of view and could be used interchangeably, I felt a direct comparison might be interesting.
+Since these lenses offer similar angles of view and could be used interchangeably, I felt a direct comparison might prove beneficial.

-Indeed the above images show an interesting comparison between modern lenses.
-I initially picked up a “busyness” in the leaves in the upper left corner and circular bokeh to the right of the sign.
+Indeed the above images show an interesting comparison between these modern lenses.
+I initially picked up a “busyness” in the leaves in the upper left corner and circular bokeh (spherochromatic aberration) to the right of the sign.
 It was especially pronounced with the Leica and Zeiss lenses, but not the Sigma.
-To my eye, the Sigma just renders a smoother, drama-free bokeh.
-The sort of bokeh my eyes are used to seeing from the stable full of Zeiss glass I used with my Hasselblad 500 Series cameras.
+The 45mm DG DN simply renders a smooth, drama-free bokeh, the sort produced by the Zeiss glass I used with my Hasselblad V Series cameras.